 What I find really unique about this moisturizer is the color.
 It’s pink, and it does give a light pink, glowing quality to the skin.
 The special ingredient there comes from a Chinese peony plant that has been historically known for its antioxidant and exfoliant powers.

-I don’t want to say that the L’Oréal is my favorite, although they do a lot of interesting research, but I’ll probably keep using their moisturizer because it’s really nice.
+I don’t want to say that L’Oréal is my favorite, although they do a lot of interesting research.
+I’ll probably keep using their moisturizer because it’s really nice.

-All the products I showed you are great for different reasons and they’re all affordable.
-They all cost under $15, with the exception of the L’Oréal, which cost $16.
+All the products I showed you are great for different reasons, and they’re all affordable – most are under $15, and none is over $20.
 Try them, see which ones you like, and if you’re using any of them already, please leave a comment below.